Bay cat

 The bay cat (Catopuma badia), also known as the Bornean bay cat, is a small wild cat endemic to the island of Borneo that appears to be relatively rare compared to sympatric wild cats, based on the paucity of historical, as well as recent records.
 Since 2002, it has been listed as Endangered on the IUCN Red List because it is estimated that fewer than 2,500 mature individuals exist, and that the population declined in the past.

-The bay cat has been recorded as rare and seems to occur at relatively low density, even in pristine habitat.
+The bay cat has been recorded as rare and seems to occur at relatively low density, even in pristine habitats.

 Taxonomy and evolution

 Felis badia was the scientific name proposed by John Edward Gray in 1874, who first described a bay cat skin and skull collected by Alfred Russel Wallace in 1856 in Sarawak.
 This cat was first thought to be a kitten of an Asian golden cat.

 In 1932, Reginald Innes Pocock placed the species in the monotypic genus Badiofelis.
 In 1978, it was placed in the genus Catopuma.

 Tissue and blood samples were acquired only in late 1992 from the female brought to the Sarawak Museum.
 Morphological and genetic analysis confirmed the close relationship with the Asian golden cat, and that the two species had been separated from a common ancestor for 4.9 to 5.3 million years, long before the geological separation of Borneo from mainland Asia.

 The bay cat's classification as Catopuma was widely recognized until 2006.
 Because of the evident close relationship of the bay cat and the Asian golden cat with the marbled cat, all three species were suggested in 2006 to be grouped in the genus Pardofelis.